 Pru Pratten Memorial Lifetime Achievement Award

-The ASA is proud to present Rebecca with this prestigious Award.
+The ASA is proud to present Jennifer with this prestigious Award.
 Thank you for your continued service to the ASA, your peers and your profession.

 About the award